Laxer3a/CRound/README.md

 - UTF8 the default.
 - Design problem : The string pointer point to the array of byte (and we always do ptr-4 to get size) or point to size and we always do (ptr+4) to get access to the string.
 - Is 4GB string too small ?
+- Memory management of strings...
+Want to avoid the mess of C/C++ with char*.
+  - Pass allocator when creating the first string.
+Then stuff like a_string + b_int use same allocator/free.
+  - But what happen with a_string + b_string ?
+  - Operator + issue. => Don't want to have overloading operators to support.
+(Special concatenation operator ?
+Ex : a + b + 3 => a$b$3 or a#b#3)

 ## Function pointers.
 - Need those for DLL and C communication.
 Provide and use C function pointer.
 Allows also to create complex mecanism (COM object), or even C++ objects.